microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md

 ```

 ## Rules
 _Rules_ enable you to catch and respond to events.
 The broadest rule is the EventRule that allows you to catch and attach a set of steps to execute when a specific event is emitted by any sub-system.
-Adaptive dialogs supports couple of other specialized rules to wrap common events that your bot would handle.
+Adaptive dialogs support a couple of other specialized rules to wrap common events that your bot would handle.

 Adaptive dialogs support the following Rules -
 - [Intent rule](#Intent-rule)